 Eighth Period 2:32 3:22

-Board Policies
+Board Policies, Rules, and Directives

 The board of education has adopted policies that govern the operation of the school district.
 A complete policy manual is available on the district’s website or in the main administrative office.
 These manuals will be updated as the board adopts new policies or modifies existing policies.
 In particular, the 4000 series deals with policies that affect personnel.
-By signing below, you agree that you have read and understood those policies, their application to you, and that you have had an opportunity to discuss any questions with the administration.
+Additionally, the Board has authorized the Superintendent and his or her designee to adopt rules and directives regarding the conduct of students, staff, and other persons.
+Many of these rules and directives are published in the Student Handbook, Staff Handbook, and Activity Handbook, respectively.
+Each of these handbooks are available on the district’s website and in the main administrative office.
+By signing below, you agree that you have read and understood these policies, handbooks, rules, and directives, their application to you, and that you have had an opportunity to discuss any questions with the administration.

 Child Abuse

 School employees who have reasonable cause to believe that a child has been subjected to child abuse or neglect or observe a child being subjected to conditions or circumstances which reasonably would result in child abuse or neglect will report the suspected abuse or neglect according to the following procedure.

-1. Any school employee who has reasonable cause to believe that a child has been abused or neglected shall report the suspicion to the building principal immediately.
+Any school employee who has reasonable cause to believe that a child has been abused or neglected shall report the suspicion to the building principal immediately.
+Employees shall also personally report or cause a report to be made to local law enforcement or to the Department of Health and Human Services.

-2. The principal and the school nurse and/or the school guidance counselor shall, whenever possible, investigate the concern within 24 hours of receiving the initial report.
-The school staff shall endeavor to conduct this investigation in a manner that does not interfere with any current or future investigation by law enforcement.
-When the principal determines that a report should be made through the district, he or she shall make a report to the office of social services or law enforcement.
-The principal shall inform the employee(s) who made the initial report whether he or she has made a report to the office of social services or law enforcement.
-If no such report has been made, the employee(s) shall file such a report if he, she, or they have reasonable cause to believe that a child has been abused or neglected.
+When the principal makes a report of suspected child abuse or neglect, he/she shall inform the employee(s) who made the initial report.

+Nothing in the paragraph above shall hinder a school employee from fulfilling his/her/their obligation to report suspected abuse or neglect if he, she or they have reasonable cause to believe that a child has been abused or neglected.

-3. Any doubt or question in reporting such cases shall be resolved in the favor of reporting the suspected abuse or neglect.
+Any doubt or question in reporting such cases shall be resolved in the favor of reporting the suspected abuse or neglect.
 Consultation between the administrator and school employee is encouraged, keeping in mind that prompt reporting is essential.

 Complaint Procedure